Re-thinking M&E design - why fixings should be a strategic choice

 • Regulatory non-compliance: Incorrect fixings can jeopardize fire ratings, acoustic performance, and structural standards.

-• Project delays & cost overruns: Inadequate fixings can lead to rework, damage, and unexpected expenses.
+• Project delays & cost overruns: Inadequate consideration of fixing and support requirements early in the project can lead to delays at installation stage, rework, damage, and unexpected expenses.

 In short, what seems like a minor omission can have major implications for project success.

-Making fixings part of the design conversation delivers tangible benefits:
+Making M&E design part of the specification conversation delivers tangible benefits:

 • Consistency & quality control: Clear specifications ensure that all parties use approved products, reducing variability and risk.